nirmalsinhp/read_notes/microServices.md

 - handle long lived transactions.
 - break down LLT into sequqnce of transactions, each of which can be handled independently.
 - We can break a single business process into a set of calls that will be made to collaborating services—this is what constitutes a saga. still not ACID accross services or databases.

     ![saga for order processing](Images/order_saga.png)

 - Failure modes:
-    - Backward recovery : rollback, how to revert completer operations.
+    - Backward recovery : rollback, how to revert complete operations.
         - not similar to rollback in ACID transaction, you do *compensating transaction* for every step in saga, design saga such that rollbacks are smooth and there are need for limited compensating transactions
     - forward recovery : pickup from failure and try to procees ahead. do retries.
 - It’s really important to note that a saga allows us to recover from business failures, not technical failures.